William W. Norton: World War II

 During World War II, Norton enlisted in the United States Army and served in Europe as an infantry officer with 5th Infantry, 71st Infantry Division with Patton's Third Army.
 He started writing, using his life experience of growing up poor and serving in the military, and some of his plays were produced by local theater companies.

-He joined the Communist Party in his youth and in 1958 was called to testify before the House Un-American Activities Committee, though he did not name anyone.
+Because he joined the Communist Party in his youth and in 1958 was called to testify before the House Un-American Activities Committee, though he did not name anyone.

 Hollywood

 He wrote for the television series The Big Valley, which was broadcast from 1965 to 1968.
 His big screen breakthrough came with his script for the 1968 film The Scalphunters, set in the antebellum West, with the movie starring Burt Lancaster, Ossie Davis and Shelley Winters.

 Other screenplays that Norton wrote included the Angie Dickinson vehicle Big Bad Mama, produced by Roger Corman, and the John Wayne detective film Brannigan (1975).
 He wrote the Burt Reynolds vehicles Sam Whiskey, The Man Who Loved Cat Dancing, White Lightning and Gator.
 When asked by a nurse the day before he died if she would know any of Norton's films, he replied "I don't think your I.Q. is low enough".